 Shingles is a disease that affects your nerves.
+Medication like valtrex can be used to treat this viral infection.
 It can cause burning, shooting pain, tingling, and/or itching, as well as a rash and blisters.

 You may recall having chickenpox as a child.
 Shingles is caused by the same virus, the varicella-zoster virus (VZV).
 After you recover from chickenpox, the virus continues to live in some of your nerve cells.
 It is usually inactive, so you don’t even know it’s there.